 As a trust we are required to appoint a Data Protection Officer (DPO).
-Our DPO is Mr Christopher Roberts, Assistant Headteacher and can be contacted at dpo@Orbismat.com.
+Our DPO is Mr Christopher Roberts, Orbis Executive Director responsible for compliance and can be contacted at dpo@Orbismat.com.
 The DPO is responsible for ensuring compliance with data protection legislation and this policy.
 Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the DPO.
 The DPO is, also, the central point of contact for all data subjects and others in relation to matters of data protection.